RayyanWebDev/student-management-client-project/README.md

 ## Contact Information

-For inquiries or support, feel free to contact us at [Email](mailto:email@example.com) or visit our website [Your Website].
+For inquiries or support, feel free to contact us at [Email](mailto:Adroit@example.com) or visit our website [Adroit].

 Thank you for using our Online Learning Platform!